adaptyteam/AdaptySDK-React-Native/README.md

 ### Listening to Adapty events

-> ⚠️ Listeners are current WIP — they might work inconsistently on iOS and they won't work on Android.
+> ⚠️ Listeners are current WIP

 Sometimes you want to subscribe user to an Adapty-connected update.
 In order to create an event listener, you should use `addEventListener` method of the `adapty` instance: